exercism/docs/building/configlet/lint.md

 - The `"exercises.practice[].slug"` value must be unique in `"exercises.practice[].slug"` and may not exist in `"exercises.concept[].slug"`
 - There must be exactly one `"exercises.practice[].slug"` value that is the string `hello-world`
 - The `"exercises.practice[].name"` key is required
-- The `"exercises.practice[].name"` value must be a non-blank string¹
+- The `"exercises.practice[].name"` value must be a Title Case string³
 - The `"exercises.practice[].uuid"` key is required
 - The `"exercises.practice[].uuid"` value must be a unique, lowercased v4 UUID string
 - The `"exercises.practice[].deprecated"` key is optional